Compaya/slate/source/includes/_sms.md

 ```

-> The above request returns a JSON formatted delivery report like this:
+> The above command returns JSON structured like this:

 ```json
 {